 You may give to CASA of Collin County, reduce your tax liability and receive an income from your assets.
 There are many ways to meet your financial and philanthropic goals including creating a charitable gift annuity, a charitable remainder trust or a charitable lead trust.
 Such financial vehicles require planning and professional counsel and can be powerful ways to put your passion for CASA of Collin County into action.

 As with any decision involving your assets, we urge you to seek the advice of your tax and legal advisors and we recommend you discuss your goals with your financial or estate planning professional.
-If you have any questions about what types of gifts CASA accepts, please contact our Development Director, Lori Geer, at 972-529-2272×103 or via email.
+If you have any questions about what types of gifts CASA accepts, please contact our Development Director, Jasmine Greeson, at 972-529-2272×103 or via email.